Pictured recipe: Slow-Cooker Pasta e Fagioli Soup Freezer Pack

-Slow cookers are available in a range of sizes, from 1 quart to 8 1/2 quarts.
+Slow cookers are available in a range of sizes, from one quart to 8 1/2 quarts.
 Use the size cooker recommended in each recipe.
-This helps ensure that the slow cooker isn't overflowing or underfilled, so that your meal can cook properly.
-Our slow-cooker recipes work best in a 5- to 6-quart slow cooker.
+This helps make certain that the slow cooker isn't overflowing or underfilled, and it will help ensure that your meal can cook properly.
+EatingWell slow-cooker recipes work best in a 5- to 6-quart slow cooker.

 To make sure your meal is finished in the time listed on your recipe, and to avoid potential food-safety hazards, don't overfill your slow cooker.
-Most manufacturers recommend filling them no more than two-thirds full, but it differs among brands, so check your owner's manual.
+Most manufacturers recommend filling the crocks inside a slow cooker no more than two-thirds full, but it differs among brands.
+Check your owner's manual.

 If you want to turn your slow cooker on first thing in the morning, a little planning goes a long way.

 • The night before: Cut and trim any meat, chop any vegetables, measure out dry ingredients and prepare any sauce; refrigerate the components in separate containers.
 (Do not refrigerate components in the slow-cooker insert; a cold insert takes too long to heat up and affects cooking time and food safety.)